aws/s2n-tls/bindings/README.md

 ## Minimum Supported Rust Version (MSRV)

-There are three workspaces, with slightly different MSRV policies, to keep broad support for the bindings, while allowing newer MSRV for integrations, like `s2n-tls-hyper`.
+There are two rust bindings workspaces that have different MSRV policies.
+Crates in `standard` maintain a rolling MSRV policy of at least 6 months.
+Crates in `extended` maintain an older MSRV for increased support.

 ### Extended